OsherElhadad/WhatsAppRating/README.md

 Note: We are working with .NET version 6.0.1.
 	  Please make sure it is installed.

+Make sure to start the Web Api side.
+You can follow the instructions on here: https://github.com/OsherElhadad/WhatsAppApiServer
+Make sure to start the React web side.
+You can follow the instructions on here: https://github.com/yossix07/whats-app-web-ex2

 Now you are ready to start!
 In oreder to run the mvc ratings project, open the project with IDE (like visual studio 2022) and press on run.